-Canadian Arctic: Cost of Living Comparison
+Cost of Living in the Arctic

 When thinking of Northern Canada, what comes to mind?
 Maybe the snow, the polar bears, or the cold; however, the cost of living is often ignored or missed.
 With an entirely different climate, culture, and way of life, the needs of these communities are often not meant.
 In addition to this, prices for basic goods are up to three times higher than in popular cities like Toronto, Vancouver, and Edmonton.
 Even programs that are meant to help citizens afford purchasing these items do not work how they are intended.
 Having been the subject of mass criticism within communities, individuals’ messaging is often lost before it reaches mainstream media.